 How do webhooks work?

-After you configure your webhook subscription, the DocuSign platform will initiate an HTTPS POST call to your application when a notification message is ready for your app.
+After you configure your webhook (Connect) subscription, the DocuSign platform will initiate an HTTPS POST call to your application when a notification message is ready for your app.
 Usually, your app makes requests to DocuSign.
 But webhook notification messages are delivered in the opposite direction: DocuSign calls you!

 There are some issues that you need to manage since webhook messages are delivered from DocuSign to your app: